javad-rezaie/PIDNet_Segmentation/README.md

 ## Dataset Preparation

-Run the Jupyter notebook from the terminal, execute the `jupyter.sh` script:
+Run the Jupyter notebook from the terminal, execute the `data_conversion.sh` script:

 ```bash
 bash data_conversion.sh